Windy City Heat: Aftermath

-Dr. Drew Pinsky claims he was told by a Comedy Central executive that they stopped re-airing the movie over fear of legal issues with the Americans with Disabilities Act, due to the fact that the movie is making fun of someone with brain trauma (Caravello).
+In a 2013 podcast appearance, physician and broadcaster Drew Pinsky said a Comedy Central executive told him the channel stopped re-airing the film due to legal concerns related to the Americans with Disabilities Act; this account has not been independently corroborated.

 When the DVD of the film was released in 2006, the cover is listed as starring "Perry Karavello", continuing the running gag of misspelling Caravello's name.

 On June 1, 2007, Caravello filed a lawsuit against Jackass star Johnny Knoxville, alleging that Knoxville, along with Jimmy Kimmel and Adam Carolla, promised him ten million dollars to put his genitals in a mousetrap to show that Perry F. Caravello could prove his "Stone Fury" worthiness live on The Adam Carolla Morning Show on 97.1 FM KLSX as a stunt, and to promote the recently released DVD, and also for payment for his performance in the movie.
 Caravello dropped this lawsuit on June 10, 2008.
 In a 2013 appearance on WTF with Marc Maron, Barris revealed that an unnamed attorney representing Caravello received a portion of a relatively small financial settlement, but did not divulge further details.

 Sequel

-On 11 October 2013 the Big 3 announced plans for a sequel that would be crowd funded.
+On October 11, 2013, the Big 3 announced plans for a sequel that would be crowd funded.
 The crowd funding attempt to raise $500k ran for 50 days and raised $16,220, or 3.2% of the target amount.
 Barris subsequently announced that enough funds were raised to film a reality show television pilot that is being actively marketed around Hollywood.
 Fans were encouraged to join the production as extras during the "Wedding Weekend," which was filmed for the pilot.

 The Big 3 Podcast

 In October 2010, Windy City Heat was spun off into a weekly comedy podcast called The Big 3 Podcast.
 It features the Big 3 in what they describe as a discussion on "pop culture and our own personal lives".
 Many of the themes and running gags from Windy City Heat return, such as the constant misspelling and mispronunciation of Caravello's name and the inadvertent provocation of Caravello's self-admitted homophobia, which often results in repeated references to Caravello's homosexual encounter with a casting agent in 1992.
 Supporting characters from Windy City Heat, including "John Quincy Adams", "Yurgi", "Sol Steinbergowitz-Greenbaum" and "Burt Ward," have made a return for the podcast, and the show has featured guest appearances by celebrity fans such as Jimmy Kimmel, Andy Dick, Dominic Monaghan, Jeff Richards, former Penthouse Pet of the Month Linda Johnson and prominent Los Angeles businessman Neil "The Mattress King" Leeds.
-The show was initially published by ACE Broadcasting Network, but since September 2011 it has been independently published by Don Barris' "Simply Don the Podcast Network".
+The show was initially published by ACE Broadcasting Network, but since September 2011 it was independently published by Don Barris' "Simply Don the Podcast Network".